dabeaz/curio/docs/devel.rst

     run(main())

-If you run this code, the ``coro()`` coroutine is cancelled, but its child process continues to run afterwards.
+If you run this code, the ``coro()`` coroutine is cancelled, but its child task continues to run afterwards.
 The output looks like this::

     Sleeping for 10